Press Release- Law Enforcement

 On July 25, 2013, at approximately 10:25 p.m., Kankakee Police responded to the area of E. Chestnut and N. Wildwood in reference to a shooting victim.
 Officers located and spoke with the victim, a 20 year old Kankakee resident who had non-life threatening injuries.
 The victim was transported to a local hospital for treatment.
 This is still an ongoing investigation.
 More information will be released when we are able to do so without hampering the ongoing investigations.
 Anyone with information about this or other crimes is asked to contact the Investigations section at (815) 933-0426, through Crime Stoppers at (815) 93-crime, or message us here or on one of our social media sites.

 Ernie Knight, from the Commission on Accreditation for Law Enforcement Agencies (CALEA) presented the KPD with their 2nd accreditation award at the June 17th, 2013 City Council meeting.
-Mr. Knight explained that not only did the KPD receive the award after an exhaustive examination of standards set by CALEA, but it was found that KPD was 100% compliant with all standards set for agencies.
+Mr. Knight explained that not only did the KPD receive the award after an exhaustive caleaexamination of standards set by CALEA, but it was found that KPD was 100% compliant with all standards set for agencies.
 Having received this award for the second time, KPD continues its tradition of being one of only two agencies in the State of Illinois having a dual accreditation from CALEA and the Illinois Law Enforcement Accreditation Program (ILEAP).

 Top of Page